 Outstanding taxes and penalties

 A penalty of 10% is applied to outstanding current year taxes at the close of business on the due date.
-Ensure that you claim your Home Owner Grant by the property tax due date to avoid a 10% penalty on this outstanding amount.
+Ensure that you claim your Home Owner Grant each year to avoid a 10% penalty on this outstanding amount.

 Outstanding current year taxes on December 31st become taxes in arrear in the following year and are subject to interest from January 1st to the date of payment.